 - The hospital failed in their duty of care to you

 - The hospital’s failure in their duty of care to you has caused you pain, emotional distress, injury or complication

 - You have also suffered financial losses and other damages as a result

 There will be certain documents your hospital negligence solicitor will require from you to help you prove your claim.
-We can also help you gain access to these documents or write to relevant authorities on your behalf if you are unable to get them by yourself.
 These documents are;

 - Comprehensive statements of the events that transpired, dates of medical appointments, treatment you underwent, what type of negligence you suffered and the hospital staff involved